convelio/-third-party-widget-public/README.md

     name: string,
     description: string, // optional
     measurement_system: string, // optional, can be 'metric' or 'us'
-    packing_type: string // optional, can be 'not_packed' or 'crated'
+    packing_type: string, // optional, can be 'not_packed' or 'crated'
   };
   var your_address = {
     street: string,